Takeaways from the final night of the Democratic convention

 THE WRONG ‘VEEP’

-The actor Julia Louis-Dreyfus added some comedic bite to a fairly somber convention that focused on the deaths of 170,000 Americans in a pandemic and the economic dislocation it has wrought.
+The actor Julia Louis-Dreyfus added some comedic bite to a fairly somber convention that focused on the deaths of more than 170,000 Americans in a pandemic and the economic dislocation it has wrought.

 Louis-Dreyfus, who played a vice president and a president on HBO’s “Veep,” blended some of those poignant moments, sometimes awkwardly, with humor at Trump’s expense.